Hillside House mammal species list

 ---|---|

-hedgehog | [Not yet recorded at H.H.
-Seen dead on local roads.] |
+hedgehog | [Not yet recorded at Hillside House Seen dead on local roads.] |

 common shrew | Present, probably in good numbers.
-Brought in by cat |
+Brought in by cat. |

 pygmy shrew | Probably this species (brought in by cat). |